-This policy is required for Title IV (Financial Aid) compliance and is set in accordance with the mandates of the U.S. Department of Education.
+This policy is required for Title IV (Federal Student Aid) compliance and is set in accordance with the mandates of the U.S. Department of Education.
 This policy supports guidelines the University has already established regarding GPA and degree length.
 This policy sets the standard for minimum satisfactory academic progress (SAP).
 Students receiving Title IV loans must maintain the requirements of SAP in order to remain eligible to receive aid.
-Students not receiving financial aid must still comply with all requirements of maintaining satisfactory academic progress for continuance in any academic program Richmont offers.
+Students not receiving Federal Student Aid must still comply with all requirements of maintaining satisfactory academic progress for continuance in any academic program Richmont offers.